octoshikari/postgres-language-server/agentic/pretty_printer.md

 **Layout and Formatting**:
 - Insert a `LineType::SoftOrSpace` breakpoint between join inputs and their qualifiers so long `ON` predicates can wrap without violating the target width while short joins stay single-line.
+- Use `LineType::SoftOrSpace` before clause keywords such as `RENAME`, `OWNER`, and `SET SCHEMA` so long rename/owner statements wrap cleanly; rely on the line event for whitespace to avoid double spaces.
+- Always wrap `ANY`/`ALL` right-hand operands in parentheses so the parser recognises them as subqueries or array expressions.
 - Render symbolic operator names (composed purely of punctuation) without quoting and force a space before parentheses so DROP/ALTER statements remain parseable.
 - Drop `LineType::SoftOrSpace` before optional DML clauses so compact statements stay single-line while long lists can wrap cleanly.
 - Drop `LineType::SoftOrSpace` before `OVER` clauses and each window spec segment so inline window functions can wrap without blowing per-line limits while still re-parsing to the same AST.
 - Preserve explicit parentheses in arithmetic expressions by wrapping child `AExpr` nodes whenever their operator precedence is lower than the parent or a left-associative parent holds a right-nested operand; otherwise constructs like `100 * 3 + (vs.i - 1) * 3` lose grouping and fail AST equality.
+- Let `emit_clause_condition` drive wrapping for WHERE/HAVING predicates by emitting a `SoftOrSpace` break plus indentation; this keeps long filters under the line budget without sprinkling manual spaces.
+- `FromExpr` emitters should stick to list helpers for FROM items and rely on `emit_clause_condition` for qualifiers—the surrounding statement is responsible for injecting the `FROM` keyword.
 - Wrap `BoolExpr` children whose precedence is lower than their parent (e.g. OR under AND, AND/OR under NOT) so expressions like `(a OR b) AND c` retain explicit parentheses and keep the original AST structure.
 - Use `emit_clause_condition` to indent boolean clause bodies (`WHERE`, `HAVING`, planner filters) so wrapped predicates align under their keywords instead of hugging the left margin.
+- Emit CTE SEARCH/CYCLE clauses using `LineType::SoftOrSpace` so they stay attached to the CTE block while breaking cleanly when alias lists grow.
+- Introduce `LineType::SoftOrSpace` breaks before `PARTITION OF`, `FOR VALUES`, `PARTITION BY`, and `ATTACH/DETACH PARTITION` clauses so long partition DDL respects 60-character budgets without sacrificing single-line output when space allows.

 **Node-Specific Patterns**:
+- Respect `AIndices::is_slice`; emit the colon only when the slice flag is set so single-element subscripts (e.g. `col[1]`) retain their original structure.
+- Parenthesise AIndirection bases that are not plain `ColumnRef`, `ParamRef`, or nested indirections whenever subscripts are present so casts, function calls, and literals remain parseable when indexed.
+- Emit `DO` bodies before the optional `LANGUAGE` clause to preserve `DefElem` ordering in the resulting AST.
 - Respect `CoercionForm` when emitting row constructors; implicit casts must stay bare tuples or the planner-visible `row_format` flag changes.
 - When emitting CTE materialization hints, match on `CteMaterialize::Always`/`::Never` to emit the hint; default CTEs should not emit any materialization keyword.
 - Map `SelectStmt::limit_option` to `FETCH ...
 WITH TIES` when it resolves to `LimitOption::WithTies` so the re-parsed AST retains the original limit semantics.
 - When wrapping a `SelectStmt` inside outer statements (e.g. VIEW, COPY), emit it via `emit_select_stmt_no_semicolon` so trailing clauses can follow before the final semicolon.
+- Planner `SubscriptingRef` nodes expose slice syntax via `reflowerindexpr`; emit a colon whenever that slot exists (even if the bound is NULL) so constructs like `arr[:upper]` and `arr[lower:]` retain their shape.
+- Planner `CollateExpr` only carries a collation OID; emit `coll#oid` placeholders and treat `coll_oid == 0` as `COLLATE DEFAULT` so round-trips stay valid without catalog lookups.
+- `IntoClause::relpersistence` uses `'t'`/`'u'` for TEMP/UNLOGGED; decode `OnCommitAction` into `PRESERVE ROWS`, `DELETE ROWS`, or `DROP` and reuse the options helper for `WITH (...)` lists.
 - Decode window frame bitmasks to render RANGE/ROWS/GROUPS with the correct UNBOUNDED/CURRENT/OFFSET bounds and guard PRECEDING/FOLLOWING against missing offsets.
 - Ordered-set aggregates must render `WITHIN GROUP (ORDER BY ...)` outside the argument list and emit `FILTER (WHERE ...)` ahead of any `OVER` clause so planner fallbacks reuse the same surface layout.
 - For `MergeStmt`, only append `BY TARGET` when the clause has no predicate (the `DO NOTHING` branch); conditional branches should stay as bare `WHEN NOT MATCHED` so we don't rewrite user intent.
+- Collapse `MultiAssignRef` clusters by reading `ncolumns` and formatting `(col1, col2, ...) = (expr1, expr2, ...)` once, then skip the trailing ResTargets to avoid duplicate output; if the source row is a single `ROW(...)` expression (e.g. `ROW(excluded.*)`), emit it directly instead of forcing an expanded tuple so the AST and semantics stay aligned.
+- Treat `BEGIN` followed by transaction modifiers (`TRANSACTION`, isolation keywords, READ/WRITE, DEFERRABLE flags) as a standalone statement in the splitter; only procedural `BEGIN … END` blocks should bump the nesting depth.
+- Map `transaction_*` defelems to idiomatic SQL (`ISOLATION LEVEL`, `READ ONLY`/`READ WRITE`, `DEFERRABLE`/`NOT DEFERRABLE`) when emitting `TransactionStmt` options so the formatted output reparses successfully.
 - When a binary comparison must wrap, keep the operator attached to the left expression and indent the right-hand side behind a `LineType::SoftOrSpace` break.
 This avoids the renderer splitting each token onto its own line once the surrounding group has already broken.
+- Planner-only emitters should stick to quoted placeholders like `rte#kind` or `jsonpathscan[...]` via `emit_identifier` so the renderer keeps non-surface nodes reparsable without catalog lookups.

+- Decode trigger timing bitmasks before emitting keywords: check `INSTEAD` bits first, treat `BEFORE` as the explicit flag, and fall back to `AFTER` when no timing bits are set so reparse preserves the original `CreateTrigStmt::timing`.
+- Index expressions in `IndexElem` must always be wrapped in parentheses—PostgreSQL syntax requires `CREATE INDEX ...
+ON table ((expression))` not `CREATE INDEX ...
+ON table (expression)`.
+- For index-related ALTER TABLE commands (e.g., `ALTER INDEX ...
+ALTER COLUMN 1 SET STATISTICS`), column references use the `num` field for numeric positions, not the `name` field.
+- `TableLikeClause` options are stored as a bitmap where `0x7FFFFFFF` (all 31 bits set) represents `INCLUDING ALL`; individual bits correspond to INCLUDING DEFAULTS (1<<0), INCLUDING CONSTRAINTS (1<<1), INCLUDING IDENTITY (1<<2), etc.
+- When protobuf fields like `relation_type` contain unexpected values (e.g., `ObjectAccessMethod` for a table constraint), validate against actual data fields like `relation.relname` to determine the correct object type—the protobuf enum can be misleading.

 **Planner Nodes (CRITICAL - Read Carefully)**:
 - **NEVER create synthetic nodes or wrap nodes in SELECT statements for deparse round-trips**.
 This violates the architecture and breaks AST preservation.